Skip to main content

 Duration and Renewal

-The work permit is typically valid for up to two years, depending on the employment contract, and can be renewed for a maximum of five years.
-After arriving in Italy, employees must also apply for a permesso di soggiorno (residence permit) within eight days.
+The work authorization is typically linked to the employment arrangement and immigration category.
+After arrival in Italy, employees must also apply for a permesso di soggiorno within the deadline set by law.

 Additional Considerations